ispeakcomputer/bitly_api/README.md

 3. If you use an environment then ***python3 -m venv venv***
 3. Run ***source venv/bin/activate*** to activate your environment
 4. Run  ***pip install -r /path/to/requirements.txt*** to install modules for app
-5. Add your Bitly Token to BITLYTOKEN= in the start_here.sh file
+5. Add your Bitly Token to BITLYTOKEN= in the start_here.sh file.
 6. Run ***chmod +x start_here.sh*** to allow executing the script
 7. Run ./start_here.sh to run

 ## Query The API

-These instructions are for using with the quick start instructions above.
+These instructions are for using with Docker instructions above.
-Replace port 88 with port 5000 if running on local system using the start_here.sh script
+Change these example to use port 5000 if running on local system with ./start_here.sh

 1. First you need to get your JWT code from the /login endpoint

 ```
-curl -X POST -H "Content-Type: application/json"  \
+curl -X POST -H "Content-Type: application/json"
-           -d '{"username":"test","password":"test"}' \
+           -d '{"username":"test","password":"test"}'
 	   http://127.0.0.1:88/login
 ```
 2. Then use the returned token to retrieve your data from the / endpoint